When you look ahead over the next 12 months, where will your growth come from? Will you find new customers or sell more to your existing customers?

 Nurture your niche

 Perhaps more importantly, they will pay more to get access to a new product or service, which they can sell to their customers.
 Big, mature companies have customers and systems, but they sometimes lack innovation and acquisition is often their best route to new products and services.
+We see it all the time in companies like Apple, who bought AuthenTec, the company who provides their fingerprint technology.

 So a clear focus on your niche is one of many areas where short-term profit and the long-term value of your business are at odds, e.g. if you wanted to maximize your short-term profit, you might avoid investing in new technology or hiring a head of sales, arguing that both investments would hinder short-term profit.
 The truly valuable company finds a way to deliver profit in the short term, while simultaneously focusing their strategy on what drives up the value of the business.